The #1 question we are always asked: How much are your boats?

 When you are ready, give us a call or come see us.
 We will sit down and put your ideas on paper and actually draw your boat out.
 If you are at a loss for the best design, we will ask you a myriad of questions to help determine the layout of the boat that suits you best.
 After you decide on every detail you are ready to order.
 If you are ordering a boat / trailer combo only, your deposit is $1250.
 If you are ordering an entire boat / motor/ trailer rig, your deposit is $2500.
 You can pay this by either sending us a check or paying right then over the phone with a credit card.
 Once we receive your deposit, your order goes next in line to the fabrication shop as it was received.
 At that time, we will give you an estimated date of completion, and fax you a detailed copy of your order that shows line items with costs.
 It will also reflect your deposit paid and balance due.
 You may also order your boat through our dealer network.
 Some of those dealers have packaged boats ready for sale on their floors, offer to finance, and take trade-ins.
 Pricing is exactly the same whether you order factory direct or from a dealer.

 You are more than welcome to pay us a visit and pick the boat up from the factory.
 However, today’s busy schedules will not permit some of you to take that much time, and we understand that.
 We will deliver our boats and motors anywhere.
 The cost of delivery is $1.34 per mile one way.
 (Subject to change without notice).
 We can deliver it to your door, meet you half way, or wherever you choose to meet us.
 You just tell us where you want the ticket to stop.
 I understand that this may seem steep, but keep this in mind.
 We do not make any money on shipping your boat.
 The cost per mile is what we are charged by the delivery service.
-It is the most cost effective service we have ever heard of.
-Also, when you purchase a boat through one of our Bass Pro or Tracker locations, as a service to their customers, they offer a flat rate of $550 shipping, no matter which participating store the boat is shipped to.
+It is the most cost-effective service we have ever heard of.

 The crimps on traditional flats are just that, crimps.
 They are not keels.
 They are on hulls that lack the rigidness and strength to stand on their own.
 The aluminum is just too thin to not be doubled over every so often to add strength.
 In short, they are for strength, not performance.
 Gator Trax hulls are made of .125 aluminum (5086 Marine Alloy) and have longitudinal bracing on the inside of the hull.
 This keeps your bottom free of crimps that hang on logs, banks, stumps, etc. to prevent hooking and dents.